NFord1/ML-Pipeline-Bone-Marrow-Transplant/README.md

      - Categorical data: Filled using the most frequent value.
      - Numerical data: Filled using the mean.
    - One-hot encoding for categorical variables with a drop-first strategy to avoid multicollinearity.
-   - Standard scaling for numerical variables to normalize the data.
+   - Standard scaling for numerical variables to normalise the data.

 2. **Pipeline**:
    - Combines preprocessing steps with PCA and Logistic Regression into a single **`scikit-learn` Pipeline**.